outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - relatability
         - analogies based on their life given the information theyve told you

+      - state

         - emotional state
           - fear of a negative event that the product could prevent
+          - confused or thinking or busy, other mental states than emotions than can influence sales

         - adjacent to an invalidating state (soon wont need the product)

       - as a neural network, persuasion algorithms can be used to 'sell' a different label to a network

+    - confusion nn: algorithm that tries to trick a network into thinking a set of labels is correct, and the algorithm either:

+      - optimizes for confusion/ambiguity for obfuscation, or for deriving differentiation methods (patterns of difference) between conflated types
+      - tries to identify confusion distortions as a way to implement a common sense algorithm (if it fulfills confusion metrics, its unlikely to fit with a common sense system)

     - creativity nn: switch structure, abstraction, type, attribute, function, direction (like how random jokes come from a totally different direction but still have an intersection)